ValiantBlade/PriorityLocker/README.md

 # PriorityLocker
 A simple PowerShell script to lock and unlock something at high priority.
+Originally posted on /r/LowSpecGamer.

 The Batch files REQUIRE admin access